-4.1 AUTHORITY
+4.1 PROOF OF FINANCIAL RESPONSIBILITY

-Under AS 46.03.100(f), 18 AAC 15.090, and 18 AAC 60.265, the department is required to secure proof of financial responsibility for reclamation and long term care and maintenance, including wastewater treatment and monitoring at the facility.
+Under AS 46.03.100(f), 18 AAC 15.090, and 18 AAC 60.265, the department is required to secure proof of financial responsibility for reclamation and long term care, maintenance, including wastewater treatment, and monitoring at the facility.

-4.1.1 The permittee shall provide the department with proof of financial responsibility for reclamation and closure of the facilities and post-closure monitoring.
-The proof of financial responsibility shall cover costs incurred for suspension of operations, reclamation and closure, near and long term wastewater treatment, and monitoring of all mine facilities, including the mill site, TSF, WRF, ACMA and Lewis Pits, overburden and ore stockpiles, and related facilities.
-An overview of the areas covered by the financial responsibility for reclamation and closure is shown in Figure 6.2.
+- 4.1.1 The permittee shall provide the department with proof of financial responsibility for reclamation and closure of the facilities and post-closure monitoring.
+The proof of financial responsibility shall cover costs incurred for suspension of operations, reclamation and closure, near and long term wastewater treatment, and monitoring of all mine facilities, including the mill area, TSF, MWD, Overburden Dump, Main Pit, Oxide Dump, Qanaiyaq Pit Dump, Low Grade Ore Stockpile, mill site, and related facilities, shall cover the activities set out in Section 4, and shall be in the amount shown in Section 4.
+An overview of the areas covered by the financial responsibility for reclamation and closure is shown in Figure 6.1. - 4.1.2 The department will review and modify if necessary, the financial responsibility requirements including adjustments for concurrent reclamation, expansion, or other changes to the operation of the facility.
+The permittee shall address the adequacy of

-- 4.1.2 The department will review and modify if necessary, the financial responsibility requirements including adjustments for concurrent reclamation, expansion, or other changes to the operation of the facility.
-The permittee shall address the adequacy of the financial responsibility in the annual report required in Section 2.6.3. - 4.1.3 The proof of financial responsibility may be in the form of a trust fund, surety bond, letter of credit, insurance, or another department-approved mechanism. - 4.1.4 Approved proof of financial responsibility must remain available through the postclosure period and may not be released in its entirety until the department certifies in writing that closure of the facility and the required post-closure monitoring have been successfully concluded or that another entity has assumed responsibility for permit compliance, reclamation and closure activities, and post-closure monitoring. - 4.1.5 The permittee must provide acceptable proof of financial responsibility before breaking ground to construct mine facilities.
-The department will accept or reject the financial surety as expeditiously as possible but in no event later than 30 days after its receipt. - 4.1.6 If the permittee is unable to provide acceptable proof of financial responsibility to the department, as approved by the department in writing, within the time period stated above, this permit will expire automatically at that time, notwithstanding any other approvals to the contrary, unless the department's failure to act is responsible for the delay in accepting or rejecting this proof. - 4.1.7 If the permittee fails to comply with the terms and conditions of this permit and if the department concludes that such failure may prevent, inhibit or delay satisfactory reclamation and closure or post-closure monitoring of the facility, then the department may exercise its rights, under an approved mechanism, to access financial responsibility funds and use them for reclamation and closure and post-closure activities. - 4.1.8 The permittee can apply to have the amount of the financial responsibility adjusted during the life of the permit if, for example, concurrent reclamation has been completed or if annual adjustment for inflation is needed.
+- the financial responsibility in the annual report required in Section 2.6.3. - 4.1.3 The proof of financial responsibility may be in the form of a trust fund, surety bond, letter of credit, insurance, or another department-approved mechanism. - 4.1.4 Approved proof of financial responsibility must remain available through the post-closure period and may not be released in its entirety until the department certifies in writing that closure of the facility and the required post-closure monitoring have been successfully concluded or that another entity has assumed responsibility for permit compliance, reclamation and closure activities, and post-closure monitoring. - 4.1.5 The permittee must provide acceptable proof of financial responsibility within 60 days of the permit's effective date.
+The department will accept or reject the financial surety as expeditiously as possible but in no event later than 30 days after its receipt. - 4.1.6 If the permittee is unable to provide acceptable proof of financial responsibility to the department, as approved by the department in writing, within the time period stated above, this permit will expire automatically at that time, notwithstanding any other approvals to the contrary, unless the department's failure to act is responsible for the delay in accepting or rejecting this proof. - 4.1.7 If the permittee fails to comply with the terms and conditions of this permit and if the department concludes that such failure may prevent, inhibit or delay satisfactory reclamation and closure or post-closure monitoring of the facility, then the department may exercise its rights, under an approved mechanism, to access financial responsibility funds and use them for reclamation and closure and post-closure activities. - 4.1.8 The permittee can apply to have the amount of the financial responsibility adjusted during the life of the permit if, for example, concurrent reclamation has been completed.